civil-society-dev/civilsociety.dev/content/learning/git/index.md

 - How contributions are reviewed and incorporated
 - What external dependencies are included

-This sovereignty means organizations aren't dependent on the policies or availability of any particular service provider.
+This self-determination means organizations aren't dependent on the policies or availability of any particular service provider.

 ### 3. Transparency and Accountability